kataras/iris/README.md

 ## Support

-- [HISTORY](HISTORY.md) file is your best friend, it contains information about all the new features for the current release, you can even search for [older versions](https://github.com/kataras/iris/releases)
+- [HISTORY](HISTORY.md#mo-01-jenuary-2018--v1000) file is your best friend, it contains information about the latest features and changes
 - Did you happen to find a bug?
 Post it at [github issues](https://github.com/kataras/iris/issues)
 - Do you have any questions or need to speak with someone experienced to solve a problem at real-time?
 Join us to the [community chat](https://chat.iris-go.com)
+- Complete our form-based user experience report by clicking [here](https://docs.google.com/forms/d/e/1FAIpQLSdCxZXPANg_xHWil4kVAdhmh7EBBHQZ_4_xSZVDL-oCC_z5pA/viewform?usp=sf_link)
 - Do you like the framework?
 Tweet something about it!
 The People have spoken:

 <a href="https://twitter.com/gelnior/status/769100480706379776">